Table of Contents (collapsible)

 Collection Methods

 Seed collection of sagebrush false dandelion is time consuming and large harvests are rare.
 Plants are generally scattered, seeds must be harvested manually, and per plant production is low.
 Seed quality can be estimated prior to collection using cut tests or X-ray tests.
 Seeds are collected manually by plucking them from individual seed heads that are white, expanded, and spherical (Camp and Sanderson 2007).
 Seeds are peacock green when immature and brown at maturity (Chambers 1993, 2006; Camp and Sanderson 2007).
 Only seeds that dislodge easily should be collected to avoid harvesting insect- or disease-damaged seeds.
 Seed heads with mature-appearing seeds clumped together may be infested with weevils (Camp and Sanderson 2007).
-Clipping is an alternative if seed heads are held over a container and there is no wind
+Clipping is an alternative if seed heads are held over a container and there is no wind.

 Species of the false dandelion (Nothocalais spp.) and agoseris (Agoseris spp.) genera can be difficult to distinguish when plants have dried as their immature fruits are similar in appearance.
 The ranges of the two species overlap, and fruits of both species mature at about the same time.
 False dandelion species have a white to silvery pappus, while that of agoseris species is creamy and soft.
 Fruits of false dandelion lack the beak present in agoseris fruits (Fig. 5; Cronquist 1994; B. Youtie, EOSS, personal communication, August, 2017).

 Several collection guidelines and methods should be followed to maximize the genetic diversity of wildland collections: 1) collect seed from a minimum of 50 randomly selected plants; 2) collect from widely separated individuals throughout a population without favoring the most robust or avoiding small stature plants; and 3) collect from all microsites including habitat edges (Basey et al. 2015).
-General collecting recommendations and guidelines are provided in online manuals (e.g., ENSCONET 2009; USDI BLM SOS 2021).
+General collecting recommendations and guidelines are provided in online manuals (e.g., ENSCONET 2009; USDI BLM SOS 2023).

 It is critical that wildland seed collection does not impact the sustainability of native plant populations.
-Collectors should take no more than 20% of the viable seed available at the time of harvest (USDI BLM SOS 2021).
+Collectors should take no more than 20% of the viable seed available at the time of harvest (USDI BLM SOS 2023).
 Additionally, care must be taken to avoid the inadvertent collection of weedy species, particularly those that produce seeds similar in shape and size to those of false dandelion.

 Post-Collection Management

 Molding can occur if leaves and stems, which contain milky juice, are collected along with the seeds, particularly if collected during high humidity periods.
 Vegetative material should be removed promptly by hand or with sieves.
 Harvested seed should be spread on racks in a protected area and thoroughly air dried in the field or following transport to the cleaning facility.
 Collected material can be transported in clean, breathable bags or boxes and should be protected from overheating during transport.
 Insect infestations should be controlled by freezing collections for 48 hours or use of appropriate chemicals.
+Temporary storage prior to delivery to the seed extractory should be in a cool (<50 ºF [10 ºC]), dry (<35% relative humidity) location.

 Figure 5.
 Mature fruits (cypselas, false achenes) of sagebrush false dandelion with pappus bristles.
 Note the lack of beaks on the fruits.
 Photos: M. Lavin, Montana State University (top), BLM ID931 SOS (bottom, scale: mm).